lyokha/nginx-combined-upstreams-module/README.md

 but names that contain server names like *uhost_single_s1* would look better and more convenient.
 Why not use them instead ordering numbers?
-Unfortunately nginx does not remember server names after a server has been added into an upstream, therefore we cannot simply fetch it.
+Unfortunately nginx does not remember server names after a server has been added into an upstream, therefore we cannot simply fetch them.

 ### Where this can be useful